 I recently began hearing the phrase “performance-based rate making”.
 I did some digging into what the phrase means and how it is being used in the electric industry.

-Performance-based rate making generally means tying electric utility revenues and profits to specific goals of performance, rather than the traditional process that creates rates based on capital expenditures.
-The new ways customers are getting and using electricity, such as with renewable energy resources, is resulting in a change in business model from traditional rate making processes.
+Performance-based rate making generally means tying electric utility revenues and profits to specific performance goals rather than the traditional process that creates rates based on capital expenditures.
+The new ways customers are getting and using electricity, such as with renewable energy resources, are resulting in a change in business model from traditional rate making processes.

 Implementation of Performance-Based Rate Making

 Many states are considering implementing performance-based rate making, with some states much further into the process than others.

 Each state can set its own goals based on the main concerns and priorities of its regulatory commission.
 These often will include factors such as environmental programs, quality of service provided to customers, efficiency and rate stability.
 Once goals are established, utilities will be measured on key metrics for each goal and earn financial rewards for exceeding goals and pay penalties for falling short.

 Although performance-based rate making has been discussed for many years now, very few states have implemented it.
 Hawaii seems to be the furthest along in the process.
 It is the only state that has set a deadline for financial incentives and penalties for utility performance, along with its initiative to reach 100% renewable energy statewide.